Athletics at the 1912 Summer Olympics – Men's 100 metres: Background

 This was the fifth time the event was held, having appeared at every Olympics since the first in 1896.
 None of the 1908 medalists returned in 1912.
-Notable entrants included Erwin Kern, Emil Ketterer, and Richard Rau of Germany, who shared the unofficial world record; George Patching of South Africa, the 1910 and 1911 AAA Championships winner; and United States Olympic Trials winners Ira Courtney, Clement Wilson, and Howard Drew.
+Notable entrants included Erwin Kern, Emil Ketterer, and Richard Rau of Germany, who shared the unofficial world record; George Patching of South Africa, the 1912 AAA Championships winner; and United States Olympic Trials winners Ira Courtney, Clement Wilson, and Howard Drew.

 Chile (disputed, as Luis Subercaseaux may have run in 1896), Iceland, Japan, Portugal, Russia, and Serbia were represented in the event for the first time.
 "Australasia" also appeared for the first time, though Australia had previously competed.
 The United States and Hungary were the only two nations to have appeared at each of the first five Olympic men's 100 metres events.

 Competition format

 The event maintained the three round format from 1908: heats, semifinals, and a final.
 This time, however, the top two runners in each of the 17 heats advanced to the semifinals.

-These 34 semifinalists (which became 33, as the first heat had only 1 runner) were divided into 6 semifinal heats; only the top runner in each semifinal advanced to the final.
+These 34 semifinalists (actually 33, as the first heat had only one runner compete) were divided into six semifinal heats, with only the winner in each semifinal advancing to the final.